The Star Barn

 In 1872, John Motter (1822-1901) bought the farm at auction for $19,310.
 John Motter made his fortune selling horses and mules to the government for the Calvary regiments of the Union forces during the Civil War.

 John Motter hired architect Daniel Riechert to update the farmhouse and who designed a Tuscan column porch with cast iron grillwork and two life-size iron lions.
-He also designed the Star Barn in the architectural style of Carpenter Gothic Revival.
-The Star Barn was then built by John Z. Grove & son from Hummelstown.
+He also designed The Star Barn in the architectural style of Carpenter Gothic Revival.
+The Star Barn was then built by John Z. Grove & son from Hummelstown in 1877.
 Motter had the out buildings re-designed and built additional ones as well.
 All with cross gables, pointed arch ventilators, trefoil brackets, and spire-like cupolas.

-The farmstead included the large Star Barn, a pig barn, carriage house , grain silo, and a milk house.
+The farmstead included The Star Barn, a pig barn, carriage house , grain silo, and a chicken house.
 The Star Barn itself is a five bay barn with a forty-foot cupola atop a cross-gable roof with the famous star vent on the front.
 It had three threshing floors.
 It also included a 56 foot vaulted stone tunnel below the bank side.
 The Star Barn is 106 feet long, 66 feet wide, and 80 feet high.

-Motter died on August 25, 1901, and his eldest daughter inherited the farm.
+Motter died on August 25, 1901, having never lived at Walnut Hill.
+His eldest daughter inherited the farm.
 She held on to it until 1903.
-In 1925, Walnut Hill and the rest of the farm was sold to the Nissley family who changed the lower level of the barn into a dairy barn.
+In 1925, Walnut Hill and the rest of the farm was sold to the Nissley family who changed the lower level of the barn into a dairy barn soon after.